-It has previously been stated that Western output of digital literature far outstrips that of the Middle East in terms of variety, sophistication and technical skills.
+It has previously been stated that Western output of digital literature far outstrips that of the Middle East in terms of variety, sophistication, and technical skills.
 For this reason, literary criticism of Western texts cases often cannot be reapplied to Arab digital literature.
-Many attempts to do so have been problematic, slapdash and theoretically weak given the examples and models used.
+Many attempts to do so have been problematic, slapdash, and theoretically weak given the examples and models used.

-Furthermore, since criticism must follow creativity—and not the reverse—it is impossible to develop new literary theories so long as the number of texts available is so low.
+Furthermore, since criticism must follow creativity (and not the reverse), it is impossible to develop new literary theories so long as the number of texts available is so low.
 In order for a theory to rest on solid foundations, it needs to be based on a sufficient number of texts, which is not the case for the time being with regards to Arabic digital literature.

-Some Arab researchers have realised how important comparative criticism is in this regard and have produced studies comparing Western and Arabic texts.
+Some Arab researchers have realized how important comparative criticism is in this regard and have produced studies comparing Western and Arabic texts.
 Examples include Ibrāhīm Mulḥim’s 2015 study entitled al-Raqmiyya wa Taḥawwulāt al-Kitāba (Digitization and Transformation in Literature) and Fāṭima al-Brīkī’s 2006 study Madkhal ʾilā al-ʾAdab al-Tafāʿuli (Introduction to Interactive Literature) as well as various articles by Muḥammad ʾAslīm and others.
 Nonetheless, these studies are few and far between.
 Moreover, most Arab literary criticism only examines Arabic digital literature, meaning that much of it merely rehashes what has previously been stated.
 The worst is that the number of critical studies is actually larger than the corpus of texts under study!

 I would like to add that the Arab world so far does not have the framework required to develop and support this form of literature.
-The West has many websites and online magazines that specialize in publishing pieces of digital literature and critical studies, such as the Electronic Literature Organization, trAce, Word Circuits, Hermeneia, bleuOrange, RiLUnE, Dichtung Digital, Beehive and others.
+The West has many websites and online magazines that specialize in publishing pieces of digital literature and critical studies, such as the Electronic Literature Organization, trAce, Word Circuits, Hermeneia, bleuOrange, RiLUnE, Dichtung Digital, Beehive, and others.
 In contrast, there is not a single Arabic website devoted to digital literature, with the exception of the Union of Arab Authors of the Internet.
 This is also true of Arabic magazines.
 There are a number of Arabic websites and magazines that include digital literature, but none of them specialize in it like the above-mentioned Western publications.

 What makes the digital literature crisis even more acute is that this form of literature is still in its infancy in the West, despite the developments that have already occurred there.
-Edmund Kushu published an earnest call for the foundation of a literary theory to analyze digital creativity based on technical methods in order to found a badly-needed new form of literary criticism.
+Edmund Kushu, a professor at the University of Paris and Head of the Art and Technology Unit, published an earnest call for the foundation of a literary theory to analyze digital creativity based on technical methods in order to found a sorely needed new form of literary criticism.

 Though there have been many earnest literary studies in the West and in the Arab world, it cannot yet be said that digital criticism has established itself.

 There is no doubt that as texts change in form, critics will need to apply new standards to evaluate them.
-With printed texts, words were the sole medium of communication, and their aesthetic value was gauged on the basis of its language, style and the ability of the writer to use artistic expressions, allusions, metaphors and other rhetorical tools.
+With printed texts, words were the sole medium of communication, and their aesthetic value was gauged on the basis of its language, style, and the ability of the writer to use artistic expressions, allusions, metaphors, and other rhetorical tools.
 In narrative texts, the ability to express ideas and construct and unfold a plot were also essential.
-With poetry, critics also focus on language, style, structure, metre, models, music, rhyme and more.
-However, digital literature has added new dimensions that critics need to take into consideration before passing judgement.
+With poetry, critics also focus on language, style, structure, meter, models, music, rhyme, and more.
+However, digital literature has added new dimensions that critics need to take into consideration before passing judgment.